D1288/DiceRoller/README.md

 ## Dependencies

-  Java Development Kit (JDK) 8 or later
+  -Java Development Kit (JDK) 8 or later

 ## Contributing
-If you'd like to contribute to this project, please follow these steps:
+-If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
-Make your changes and commit them.
+- Make your changes and commit them.
-Push your changes to your fork.
+- Push your changes to your fork.
-Create a pull request to the original repository.
+ -Create a pull request to the original repository.

 ## Acknowledgments
-BroCode's java tutorial series for helping me get started with Java GUI's OpenAI for developing ChatGPT, which helped in creating this README.
+- BroCode's java tutorial series for helping me get started with Java GUI's
+- OpenAI for developing ChatGPT, which helped in creating this README.